berrym/btrfs-backup-ng/README.md

 please open an issue on GitHub.
 If you do so, please include the output with debug log level (`-v debug`) and provide steps to reproduce the problem.
 Thank you!

+### Common SSH Issues

+If you're having SSH connection issues, especially when running with sudo:

+1. Make sure you're using absolute paths for identity files when running with sudo
+2. Use `SSH_AUTH_SOCK=$SSH_AUTH_SOCK` to preserve SSH agent forwarding
+3. Check that the identity file has proper permissions (chmod 600)
+4. Explicitly specify your SSH username with `--ssh-username=your_user`
+5. Add verbose debugging: `-v debug`

 ## Copyright